zkluuke/Inspiron-3481-OpenCore-EFI/README.md

 HDMI and GPU operating as normal - HDMI is working and GPU has acceleration.

-USB ports are already mapped, if it doesn't work as correct, map it yourself [using this app](https://github.com/USBToolBox/tool) and change the "UTBMap.kext" kext.
+USB ports are already mapped, if it doesn't work as expected, map it yourself [using this app](https://github.com/USBToolBox/tool) and change the "UTBMap.kext" kext.

-HideAuxiliary is **OFF**
+HideAuxiliary is **ON**

 <details>
 <summary><strong> Credits </strong></summary>